 4. Start a fundraiser to create your own nonprofit

 Even with an immense amount of organizations and causes, you may find yourself not quite satisfied with your choices.
 You may want to start your own nonprofit or use crowdfunding campaigns to fund your current organization’s path to become a nonprofit.
 GoFundMe has helped many organizations fund their path to become a certified charity, which can be expensive.

 Take a cue from Antoinette at The Hannah Project™, a sex trafficking intervention program.
 When Antoinette wanted her organization to become a nonprofit, she used GoFundMe to raise funds to work towards making her organization into an official charity which would allow them to apply for grants and receive tax-deductible donations.
 Using GoFundMe, The Hannah Project™ was able to raise over $12,000.

 Help fund a good cause

-Now that you’ve read our guide to crowdfunding for your favorite charity, it’s time to get started on helping them.
-Reach out to your favorite charity, or choose from some of the larger national or international organizations and ask them how you can help or start a crowdfunding fundraiser.
+Now that you’ve read our guide to crowdfunding platforms for your favorite charity, it’s time to get started on helping them.
+Reach out to your favorite charity, or choose from some of the larger national or international organizations and ask them how you can help or start a crowdfunding campaign.

-Even if you’re not able to make a big donation or volunteer, you can still help by starting a fundraiser for your nonprofit.
+Even if you’re not able to make a big donation or volunteer, you can still help by starting a fundraiser for your nonprofit and hopefully attract a few donors.
 It only takes a few minutes to start a fundraiser, but the support you provide to the organization can have long-term benefits.
 So what are you waiting for?
-Check out our charity fundraising tips and start a fundraiser for your favorite charity today.
+For more resources check out our charity fundraising tips and start a fundraiser for your favorite charity today.